SilentProtest/docker/README.md

 You should configure your network's DNS servers to return the IP address of the PI `192.168.1.6` for the domains `party.silentprotest.io`, `chat.party.silentprotest.io`, and `video.party.silentprotest.io`.

-If you want to use another domain be sure to get the correct SSL certificates and update the NXINX configuration files.
+If you want to use another domain be sure to get the correct SSL certificates and update the Nginx configuration files.

 ## Reboot